Arthur-Akbarov/Configs/README.md

 # configs
-configuration files for different apps to set preferences and shortcuts
+Configuration files for different apps to set preferences and shortcuts
  - AIMP
  - AutoHotKey
  - Light Alloy